djthapa22/python-api-challenge/README.md

 ## <a name="nb"></a>Jupyter Notebook

 For this project, I used jupyter notebook to render and display the results of this analysis.
 There are two notebook files.
-One for part 1 (WeatherPy) and another for part 2 (VacationPy) of this project.
+One for part one (WeatherPy) and another for part two (VacationPy) of this project.

 * [WeatherPy](./WeatherPy/WeatherPy.ipynb)
 * [VacationPy](./VacationPy/VacationPy.ipynb)